charliecalvert/CloudNotes/Assignments/WalkingMap.md

 - Take screenshot of your files in CodeAnywhere.
 Put the screenshot in your **Week04_WalkingMap** folder.
 - Check your files into your BitBucket repository

+## Google Sites Detailed

+Here is one way to set up your Google Site.

+- In StackEdit, save your markdown as HTML. (# menu | Export to Disk | As markdown).
+- Open the HTML in a text editor such as Geany, NotePad++, CodeAnywhere, nano or Visual Studio.
+(Wordpad might also work.)
+- Block Copy the HTML to the clipboard (Ctrl-C).
+- Open Your Google Site page.
+Go into edit mode.
+- Click the little HTML symbol on the top of the page at the right.
+- Delete any and all HTML shown in the HTML editor.
+- Paste in your HTML that you exported from StackEdit (Ctrl-V).
+- Save your work.

 ##Turn it in

 Submit the following: